 Inheritance: Transfers of property as inheritance taxes is taxed at 7.5%.

-Residents: Resident are taxed on their worldwide income at a flat rate of 25%.
+Residents: Resident are taxed on their worldwide income at progressive rates, from 25% to 30%.

 Buying costs are high in Jamaica